-The Exciting 21st Century Buildings That Shape New York City’s Horizon
+The Exciting 21st-Century Buildings That Shape New York City’s Horizon

 IAC Building

-IAC Building is designed by Gehry Partners in 2007.
+IAC Building was designed by Gehry Partners in 2007.
 Its overall facade design is unique and featured the world’s largest high definition screen at the time in its lobby.
 It is the headquarters of InterActiveCorp situated at 555 West 18th Street Manhattan, New York City.

 Via 57 West

 Via 57 West is a residential building located on West 57th Street in Hell’s Kitchen, Manhattan, New York City.
-It is designed by Danish architecture firm Bjarke Ingels Group (BIG).
-It is shaped like a pyramid or tetrahedron and about 467 ft.
-It is named “Via 57 West” because the southbound West Side Highway slopes down as the drivers enter the city exactly at the location of the building, which is the entrance to Manhattan via 57th, according to New York Times.
+It was designed by Danish architecture firm Bjarke Ingels Group (BIG).
+It is shaped like a pyramid or tetrahedron and about 467 feet.
+It is named “Via 57 West” because the southbound West Side Highway slopes down as the drivers enter the city exactly at the location of the building, which is the entrance to Manhattan via 57th, according to the New York Times.

 An Award of Excellence for @via57west !!! @AIANewYorkState announces VIA as winner of the 2017 Design Award ????????⚡https://t.co/Ru76sYnYAd pic.twitter.com/RiLr5vodxx